hpsfoundation/foundation/charter.md

 	-	vii. establish and oversee any committees created to drive the mission of HPSF;

-	-	viii. establish and execute a brand compliance program, if any, based on the HPSF requirements, which may include a certification test, to use the brand marks established by the TOC;
+	-	viii. establish and execute a brand compliance program, if any, based on the HPSF requirements, which may include a certification test, to use the brand marks established by the TAC;

 	-	ix. adopt guidelines or a policy for use of the trademark; and